Teddy34/gatsby-blog/blog/2019-09-14/index.md

 #### map vs reduce vs forEach

 48 `map`, 5 `reduce` are 5 `forEach`.
 Wow I didn't expected to have so few reduces and so many forEach.
 After close examination, all the `forEach` are justified.
 If you are not familiar with those, they are the bread and butter of every FP article out there.
+One often unquoted benefit is the reduction in bug density due to the avoidance of index manipulation.
+In the same spirit, the team favors functional tools to perform direct access to specific elements in an array (`head`, `tail`) or array destructuring.
+But let's go back to our iterators.

 `map` usage seems pretty standard to me.
 The idea of a type transformation (think projection) applied to a list can be applied everywhere.
 One might wonder why we do not use the native `Array.prototype.map`.
 Again we don't have a specific rule about it, but Lodash's map applies to object and map collections, can use the builtin `get` style iterator and benefit from the curry/data-last FP combo.
 Of course it means a lot of unaries easy to name, reuse, test and compose.